NMAC427/SwiftOCR/README.md

 ## Examples

-Here is an example images.
+Here is an example image.
 SwiftOCR has no problem recognizing it.
 If you try to recognize the same image using Tesseract the output is 'LABMENSW' ?!?!?.

 ![Image 1](example/OS X/SwiftOCR Example OS X/SwiftOCR Example OS X/images/Test 2.png)